Philip Dale: Post-ABL

 I am honoured to lead Melbourne into the inaugural season of the new ABL, I look forward to helping develop the baseball stars of tomorrow, today, on our home soil, and provide our fans with a highly competitive baseball team.

 Personal life

 Dale's nephew, Jon Kennedy, is also a professional baseball player.
+His son, Jarryd, plays for the Kia Tigers of the KBO League.